Who Am I

 I am Michelle Park and I have been using Slooh for 4 years.
 I am a rising freshman at Stanford University, where I am pursuing a major in physics with a potential track in astrophysics.

-My Slooh profile including all of the badges I’ve earned for completing Quest learning activities and earned over 70,000 Gravity Points to achieve the Swan Leavitt level which is 7th level.
+My Slooh profile includes the badges I earned for completing Quest learning activities and 70,000+ Gravity Points to achieve Swan Leavitt which is level 7 out of 9.

 Why I Went Looking for an Online Telescope